A Honda fuel cell vehicle

 Hydrogen is already produced in the United States, mixed with petroleum to refine it into gasoline by a process called cracking.
 Currently, Southern California is the home of the fuel cell vehicle because it is the only place one can publically obtain hydrogen.
 The Hydrogen Highway that former Governor Schwarzenegger touted still hasn’t been built, but it is back on the map.

 The Honda Clarity is a very drivable car, and as Stephen Ellis, Manager of Fuel Cell Marketing for American Honda Motor Company, said, “the remarkability of the car is that it drives like any other car.”
-If there is one person you can point to in Honda that is responsible for Fuel Cell Electric Vehicle business planning and FCX Clarity deployment, it would Ellis.
+If there is one person you can point to in Honda that is responsible for Fuel Cell Electric Vehicle business planning and FCX Clarity deployment, it would be Ellis.
 They should have a vial of his sweat in every car made.

 Fuel cells have come a long way – when Honda first started researching fuel cells, the tanks and technology took up so much room you could only fit 1.5 people in a large van.
 Today Honda is bringing out a 5-door sedan with a large cargo trunk.

-The third generation Honda Clarity is a new generation of quiet.
+The third-generation Honda Clarity is a new generation of quiet.
 I drove the Toyota Mirai and the Honda Clarity back-to-back and could hear the whirring of the motor from the Mirai.
 Quiet and no odiferous smell of gasoline, remember Hydrogen has no odor, similar to CNG.

 The quietness comes from the 30% reduction in the number of individual cells combined with the 33% reduction in the overall fuel-cell package.
 Along with a 20% thinner and redesigned cooling structure, and air inlets built into each side of the car.
-The downsizing allows engineers to switch from a vertical to horizontal layout for the stack and rotate the unit 90-degreeswith the hydrogen tanks in the back.
+The downsizing allows engineers to switch from a vertical to horizontal layout for the stack and rotate the unit 90-degrees with the hydrogen tanks in the back.

 Think of the drivability and safety suite in the Honda Accord.
-The chassis is not the same, the interior is different, but the Honda drivability and the safety are there.
+The chassis is not the same, the interior is different, but the Honda drivability and safety are there.
 The biggest difference is how and where you will get your fuel-cell energy, hydrogen energy.

 No one technology will serve all of our issues.
 Most Americans understand that we need to diversify, that cities and communities need an energy portfolio and customers need to have choices.

 The Honda Clarity takes 5.4kg of hydrogen to fill the HondaClarity at $16.47/kg.
 Each kilogram is the equivalent of one gallon of gasoline.
 Since the Clarity is only available for lease a Federal tax credit of $7,500 is not available.
 Honda gives owners $15,000 worth of fuel as part of the $369/month lease, with a $5,000 California rebate.
-Oh, and don’t forget that all precious HOV lane.
+Oh, and don’t forget that all-precious HOV lane.
 It is worth its weight in, well, hydrogen.

 It takes about 5 min to fill the Honda Clarity fuel cell tank.
 Jim Burrell, Assistant Vice President Environment American Honda told us that the hydrogen price is about to drop to $9.99/kg, which would be equivalent to $55 to fill the Clarity for 366 miles based on a 68-mpg (3.5 L/100 km) combined fuel-economy rating.
 At the same time, Tesla has stopped giving energy for free; Honda is giving owners $15,000 worth of fuel as part of the $369/month lease.

 First Element is the first hydrogen provider to lower the price to $9.99 a kilogram.
-There are thirteen public fuel station in Southern California, twenty-six public stations in California.
+There are thirteen public fuel stations in Southern California, twenty-six public stations in California.
 Funding has been approved for sixty-six more stations, twenty before 2017, forty-six total by the end of 2017.
 Funding is in place for twenty more stations.

 According to ecoglobalfuels.com about 9 million metric tons of hydrogen are produced in the United States annually.
 Honda helped me figure out that the Clarity will use 200 kilograms per year per car.
 That would equal 45,000,000 cars that could be fueled for an entire year, driving 12,000 miles a year.
 I’m not expecting anywhere near that many cars to go hydrogen; I just want to point out how much hydrogen is available to energize cars.